microsoft/essex-build/packages/scripts/README.md

 # Release Process

+First, you should define an environment variable in your shell called `NPM_AUTH_TOKEN`, which has publication permissions into the @essex/ namespace.
+You can get this by running `npm login` and then copying the token from `~/.npmrc`.

 Each PR should generate a change file in `.yarn/versions`.
 These are used to calculate semver.
 When it's time for a release, do the following:

 * Cut a new branch `release/<date>` or `release/vX.Y.Z`, where the version aligns with the next release of @essex/scripts.